Wat Mahathat is the headquarter of Thailand's largest monastic order. It's also an important centre for the study of Buddhism and meditation.

 Just next to the temple, every Sunday is the Bangkok's largest amulet market, where religious amulets, charms, talismans, and traditional medicine are spread on the ground to be inspected by buyers looking for one that will bring good luck or ward off evil.

 Different amulets are used for specific purposes; to bring money, restore health, deal with unrequited love or keep your enemies away.
 Choose carefully!

-- Location: Phra That Road (near Sanam Luang Park, between the Grand Palace and the National Museum), Old City (Rattanakosin)
+You can find the temple on Phra That Road (near Sanam Luang Park, between the Grand Palace and the National Museum), in the Old City (Rattanakosin).

 Click here if you would like to know more about meditation in Thailand.

 - Opening Hours: Daily from 9am to 5pm